FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 **Running Reverberance**

 This parameter controls the amount of perceived reverb when feeding a continuous music message, where the overall sound is a tight blend of the dry and wet signals and the reverb part cannot be mentally separated.
-It is linked to the early reflections decay time of the Spat Revolution Reverb engine.
+It is linked to the early reflections decay time of the SPAT Revolution Reverb engine.
 Note: this setting is not the same as the ‘reverberance’ in the _Reverb Properties_.

 **Envelopment**